3 (company): Austria

-Hutchison Drei Austria GmbH, doing business as Drei Austria, started operations in May 2003.
+Drei Austria started operations in May 2003.
 The company promised to have 95% population coverage with HSDPA end of 2007.
 By 2008, 3's 3G coverage reached 94% of the population.
 Outside the coverage of its own 3G-network (UMTS/HSDPA/HSPA+) it relies on national roaming on the network of T-Mobile Austria (before Mid-2012, the network of A1 was used for national roaming).
-3 Austria is the first in Austria to offer its customers so called "HD Mobile TV" based on the H.264 encoding standard, and won IIR telcon awards for their eBay (2006) and X-Series Gold (2007) offerings.
+3 Austria is the first in Austria to offer its customers so called "HD Mobile TV" based on the H.264 encoding standard, and won IIR telcon awards for their eBay (2006) and Xseries Gold (2007) offerings.
 3 Austria won a DVB-H license and launched the service in June 2008, with three devices and free usage of Mobile TV.
 In September 2010 – The number of 1 million customers were exceeded.
-In November 2011 – 3 Austria launched HD Voice and LTE In January 2012, 3 Austria announced its national roaming agreement with T-Mobile, which will introduce from July 2012.
+In November 2011 – 3 Austria launched HD voice and LTE In January 2012, 3 Austria announced its national roaming agreement with T-Mobile, which will introduce from July 2012.
 Customers of 3 Austria will be able to roam on T-Mobile's GSM-network where 3's GSM-network is not available.
 Simultaneous clients of T-Mobile (including tele.ring) will be able to roam on 3's UMTS-network where T-Mobile's UMTS-network is not available.
 The roaming agreement with A1 will be continued parallel until year-end.
-On 3 February 2012 Hutchison Whampoa announced that it had bought Orange Austria for US$1.7 billion, from France Télécom which owned a 35% stake, and private equity firm Mid Europa Partners, which held the remaining 65%.
+On 3 February 2012 Hutchison Whampoa announced that it had bought Orange for US$1.7 billion, from France Télécom which owned a 35% stake, and private equity firm Mid Europa Partners, which held the remaining 65%.
 The combined business will create a mobile carrier with 2.8 million customers and more than 20 percent market share in Austria.
 JPMorgan Chase advised Hutchison on the deal, while Morgan Stanley advised France Télécom and Mid Europa Partners.